Getting Married In South Africa - South African Wedding Guide

-Are you looking for a place with an unlimited variety of wedding venues, fantastic photography locations and a plethora of unique honeymoon destinations?
+Are you looking for a place with an unlimited variety of wedding venues, fantastic photography locations, and a plethora of unique honeymoon destinations?
 Then the search for the perfect wedding destination is over - South Africa is the only choice.
 The energy of its African roots flows through its veins, bringing a zest for life and a healthy appreciation for Mother Nature.
-The intricate design of its colourful society brings forth an eclectic mix of traditions, values, talents and strengths; a true example of how passion and a positive attitude can overcome times of great sorrow.
+The intricate design of its colorful society brings forth an eclectic mix of traditions, values, talents, and strengths; a true example of how passion and a positive attitude can overcome times of great sorrow.

-South Africa is the southern-most country on the continent of Africa and it stands as a respected powerhouse of economic strength and political stability when compared to a vast number of its African counterparts.
-A thriving democracy, South Africa boasts an impressive array of different cultures, languages, natural resources and national pastimes; as well as a unique blend of friendly hospitality and invigorating local flavour.
+South Africa is the southernmost country on the continent of Africa and it stands as a respected powerhouse of economic strength and political stability when compared to a vast number of its African counterparts.
+A thriving democracy, South Africa boasts an impressive array of different cultures, languages, natural resources, and national pastimes; as well as a unique blend of friendly hospitality and invigorating local flavor.

 |Weather & Climate||Culture & Etiquette|